HvyD/100-days-of-code/log.md

 ## Day 40:
-**Today's Progress**: Today I tweeked on my Lego Recognizer and brought my efficiency up to 80 percent.
+**Today's Progress**: Today I tweaked on my Lego Recognizer and brought my efficiency up to 80 percent.
 8 out of 10 correctly guessed.
-I also finally recieved and started reading Francios Chollet book "Deep Learning with Python" from Manning Publications.
+I also finally received and started reading Francios Chollet book "Deep Learning with Python" from Manning Publications.

 **Thoughts**: I am excited to begin reading this new book.